JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-Now we have implementations on all platforms and it is time to move to testing of our library.
+Now we have implementations on all the platforms and it is time to move to testing of our library.

 # Testing

-To make library complete we should write some tests, but we have three independent implementations and it will be a waste to write duplicates tests for each one.
+To make the library complete we should write some tests, but we have three independent implementations and it is a waste of time to write duplicate tests for each one.
-Good thing about common code is that it can be covered with common tests, which later are compiled and executed on *every* platform.
+The good thing about common code is that it can be covered with common tests, which later are compiled and executed on *every* platform.
 All the bits for testing are already generated by the project Wizard.
 TODO link to Sergei article to avoid explanation of `test` source sets and dependencies.

-Let's create class `Base64Test` in `commonTest/kotlin/jetbrains/base64` folder and write a basic tests for Base64.
+Let's create the class `Base64Test` in `commonTest/kotlin/jetbrains/base64` folder and write the basic tests for Base64.

-But as you remember, our API converts byte arrays to byte arrays and it's not quite handy to test byte arrays.
+But as you remember, our API converts byte arrays to byte arrays and it's not useful to test byte arrays.
-So before we start writing a test, let's add a method `encodeToString` with a default implementation to our `Base64Encoder` interface:
+So before we start writing a test, let's add the method `encodeToString` with a default implementation to our `Base64Encoder` interface:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">